digitranslab/jumpstart/docs/versioned_docs/version-2.68.0/gitsync.md

 <div style={{paddingTop:'24px', paddingBottom:'24px'}}>

-### Step 3: Configure the GitSync feature on ToolJet
+### Step 3: Configure the GitSync feature on JumpStart

 Go to the **Workspace settings**, and click on the **Configure git** tab.